Bunion & Hammertoe Surgery

 There are various conservative methods of treating bunions and hammertoes.
 Wearing a more accommodative pair of shoes can help, though this is not practical for everyone.
 Pads placed over the area of the deformity may help minimize pain.
 Splinting devices might assist temporarily.
 Orthotic devices can be used to slow or prevent the progression of a bunion.
 Also, anti-inflammatory medications and injection therapy are a sure way to alleviate the pain and swelling associated with a bunion or hammertoe.
 However, none of these treatments can actually reverse a bunion deformity.

 Since bunions are a bony structural problem, the most definitive treatment is surgery.
 People, however, often postpone surgery due to their misconceptions.
 While some were once true and might be still in some cases, for the most part, they are no longer a consideration.
+Should you be interested in a surgical procedure, the staff at FAASNY has some of the best foot surgeons in NYC.

 One of the biggest concerns from patients is that foot surgery is very painful, even more painful than other surgeries.
 While pain is very much subjective, foot surgery is no more painful than any other surgery.
 In fact, with newer surgical approaches and postoperative management, patients often experience very little pain after the first 48 hours.
 These more modern techniques utilize smaller incisions and less extensive soft tissue dissection which in turn, minimizes pain and healing time.
 Most patients find that the initial postoperative discomfort is tolerable with a dedicated pain management program that includes pain medications.